North Georgia Rivers

 What is the best month to fish the Tuckasegee River?

 April and May are the peak hatch months, with the year's best dry-fly fishing (Quill Gordons, Hendricksons, Sulphurs, March Browns, and caddis) plus a final round of delayed-harvest stocking before the May 31 transition.
-October–November is also excellent as DH season opens with fresh stocking.
+October–November is also excellent as DH season opens with fresh stocking, strong BWO and October Caddis activity, and aggressive stocked browns.

 What flies hatch on the Tuckasegee in fall and winter?

 Fall (October–November) brings Blue-Winged Olives (18–22), midges, and October Caddis (8–10).
-Winter (December–January) is dominated by midges and small mayflies, fished on small nymphs, BWO patterns, and slow-stripped streamers in cold water that stays in the upper 30s to mid-40s.
+Winter (December–January) is dominated by midges and small mayflies, fished on small nymphs (size 18–24), BWO patterns, and slow-stripped streamers in cold water that stays in the upper 30s to mid-40s.
+The October Caddis is the standout fall bug because its large orange profile gives fish an easy target.

 Can you fish the Tuckasegee in summer?

 Yes, but it shifts to a smallmouth bass fishery on the lower river from June through September, when the delayed-harvest water opens to harvest and trout density drops.
-Smallmouth of 12–18 inches take poppers, streamers, and crayfish patterns; trout fishing remains viable in the cooler upper sections and tributary mouths.
+Smallmouth of 12–18 inches take poppers, streamers, and crayfish patterns; trout fishing remains viable in the cooler upper sections and tributary mouths, especially early and late in the day.

 Does the Tuckasegee have good dry-fly fishing?